Abstinence

-Abstinence is a self-enforced restraint from indulging in bodily activities that are widely experienced as giving pleasure.
-Most frequently, the term refers to sexual abstinence, but it can also mean abstinence from alcohol, drugs, food, etc.
+Abstinence is the practice of self-enforced restraint from indulging in bodily activities that are widely experienced as giving pleasure.
+Most frequently, the term refers to sexual abstinence, but it can also mean abstinence from alcohol, drugs, food, or other comforts.

 Because the regimen is intended to be a conscious act, freely chosen to enhance life, abstinence is sometimes distinguished from the psychological mechanism of repression.
 The latter is an unconscious state, having unhealthy consequences.

 Abstinence in religion

 Abstinence may arise from an ascetic over indulgent, hasidic point of view in natural ways of procreation, present in most faiths, or from a subjective need for spiritual discipline.
 In its religious context, abstinence is meant to elevate the believer beyond the normal life of desire, to a chosen ideal, by following a path of renunciation.

 In Judaism, Christianity and Islam, amongst others, pre-marital sex is prohibited.

 Judaism

 For Jews, the principal day of fast is Yom Kippur, the Day of Atonement.